abduljawwad/mutli-ai-agent-customer-support-application/README.md

 ## Running this application

 This application runs in Google Colab.
-Please ensure to place `groq_api_key.txt` file with a valid API key in Google Drive under `My Drive` folder if you wish to run this app.
+Please ensure to place `groq_api_key.txt` file with a valid API key (from https://console.groq.com/keys) in Google Drive under `My Drive` folder if you wish to run this app.
 Please click the `Open in Colab` button at the top in `mutli-ai-agent-customer-support-app.ipynb` file and run all the cells.
 Please make sure to change the query in the last cell to get different responses.